ccummings418/PA_CropCircle/README.md

 * Run CCPhenom Processor Step 1 to combine all the CSV log measurements into one Excel Workbook

 Sub CCPhenomProcessorStep1()<br/>
-'Replace with path to new RAW folder
+'Replace with path to new RAW folder<br/>
 Path = "C:\Users\Computer\Desktop\Borlaug_06102020\RAW\ "<br/>
 Filename = Dir(Path & "*.csv")<br/>
 Do While Filename <> ""<br/>